persiyanov/persiyanov.github.io/_posts/2018-07-06-gsoc-midreport.md

 Also, I've optimized vocabulary building using `multiprocessing` module and multistream.
 See my [pull request](https://github.com/RaRe-Technologies/gensim/pull/2078).

+# Plan for the last month

+For the last month there is a lot of word to deliver my feature to **develop-branch ready stage**.

 See you in the next blogpost!
 Feel free to reach me via telegram `@persiyanov` or email `dmitry at persiyanov dot gmail dot com`.